 The simplest bet — predicting whether the home team (1) will win, the game will be a draw (X), or the away team (2) will win.

-Bet on whether a statistic will be higher or lower than a line set by the bookmaker.
+Bet on whether a specific event/statistic will be higher or lower than the line specified by the bookmaker.

 A yes/no market — will both teams score at least one goal?

-Covers two bets: one on your horse to win, and one on it to place (finish in the top 2, 3, or 4 depending on the race).
+Covers two bets: one on your horse to win, and one on it to place (generally means finishing in the top 2, 3, or 4 depending on the race).

 Combines multiple selections into one bet.
 All must win for the acca to pay out.